Lake Monitoring Program

 Kit 4

-Water Quality (total hardness, calcium hardness, chloride, sulfate, fluoride, turbidity, conductivity, alkalinity): $105.00
+Water quality panel (total hardness, calcium hardness, chloride, sulfate, fluoride, turbidity, conductivity, alkalinity): $105.00

 Pick Up a Kit

-Water samples and payment may be dropped off at the District office on the following dates, 8:30 AM to 12:00 PM:
+Customers can drop off their water samples and payment at the District office on the following dates, 8:30 a.m. to 12:00 p.m.:

 Results

-District staff will deliver water samples to the lab, an analysis will be conducted, and certified results will be sent directly from the lab.
+District staff will deliver water samples to the Mohawk Valley Water Authority, and certified results will be sent directly from the lab.

 Adirondack Tree and Shrub Sale